Thursday, February 5, 2026

 The Upanishads go even further by challenging the very notion of individuality that makes indifference distressing.
 At the deepest level, they teach that Atman (the true self) is identical with Brahman (ultimate reality).
 If this is so, then the universe cannot be indifferent to the self, because there is no ultimate separation between the two.
 What appears as neglect or abandonment belongs to ignorance (Avidya), not to reality itself.
 With realisation comes release from the anxiety of being uncared for.

 Across cultures and centuries, thinkers converge on a sobering insight: the universe does not care about individuals in the way individuals care about one another.
-Yet they diverge profoundly in their responses.
-Camus urges revolt, Sartre insists on responsibility, Schopenhauer counsels renunciation, Kierkegaard points to faith, Buddhism dissolves attachment, Nagarjuna dismantles metaphysical assumptions, the Bhagwad Gīta teaches detached action, and Kashmir Shaivism affirms cosmic consciousness.
+Yet they diverge sharply in their responses.
+Camus urges revolt, Sartre insists on responsibility, Schopenhauer counsels renunciation, Kierkegaard points to faith, Semitic religions appeal to transcendent moral purpose, Tengrism teaches harmony with the sky, Buddhism dissolves attachment, Nagarjuna dismantles metaphysical assumptions, the Bhagavad Gita teaches Karma and detachment, and Kashmir Shaivism affirms cosmic consciousness.

 Perhaps the deepest lesson is this: meaning and compassion are not guaranteed by the structure of the cosmos.
 They are ethical and spiritual achievements forged in a world that neither promises nor forbids them.
 The universe may be indifferent, but how we respond to that indifference remains, unmistakably, our own responsibility.